Codibris/ioBroker.tibberconnect/README.md

 connects tibber API and ioBroker

 ## Changelog
+### **WORK IN PROGRESS**
+- check current issues and update packages
+- fixed issue #181 'Error in Tibber Feed on "undefined" with message "undefined"'
+- fixed issue #130 pulse stream is not working

 ### 0.0.9 (2022-12-10)
 - try automatically reconnecting websocket connection (pulse data) in 5s interval
 - add some technical improvements on api calls